SystemsApproach/security/infra.rst

    :width: 600px
    :align: center

-   An ROA has a chain of trust back to the RPKI root
+   An ROA has a chain of trust back to the RPKI root.

 Rather than being passed around in real time like certificates in TLS, the RPKI certificates and ROAs are stored in repositories, which are typically